Central Michigan vs. Eastern Michigan NCAA Football Odds, Plays and Insights | November 26, 2021

 Central Michigan Stats and Trends

-- The Chippewas have been favored by 8 points or more two times this season and covered the spread in one of them.
+- This season, the Chippewas have one ATS win in two games as a favorite of 8.5 points or more.

-- Central Michigan's games this year have gone over the total in five out of 11 opportunities (45.5%).
+- Central Michigan's games this year have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).

-- Central Michigan is 4-3 against the spread and 6-1 overall this season when the team notches more than 27.5 points.
+- When Central Michigan scores more than 27.5 points, it is 4-3 against the spread and 6-1 overall.

-- Central Michigan is 4-3 against the spread and 5-2 overall when the team amasses more than 436.2 yards.
+- When Central Michigan piles up over 436.2 yards, the team is 4-3 against the spread and 5-2 overall.

-- This year, the Chippewas have 10 turnovers, five fewer than the Eagles have takeaways (15).

 - Find the latest spread and moneyline odds for Central Michigan at SISportsbook.